Higher Education

 For further information, please visit: www.studentfinancewales.co.uk/

-As a HE student you will be able to access a wide range of support
+As a Higher Education student you will be able to access a wide range of support

 The first point of contact for information, support and advice on anything from careers guidance to financial assistance is the central HE team based in the University Centre.
 The College also has a dedicated team of Student Support Officers available to students who require additional support outside their studies.
 They offer one to one support and can refer onto other agencies for additional support if needed.